aspose-barcode/Aspose.BarCode-Documentation/jasperreports/getting-started/world-class-free-technical-support/_index.md

 ---
-title: World Class Free Technical Support
+title: Technical Support
 type: docs
-weight: 20
+weight: 100
+url: /jasperreports/free-technical-support/
+aliases:
-url: /jasperreports/world-class-free-technical-support/
+- /jasperreports/world-class-free-technical-support/
 ---

-{{% alert color="primary" %}}

-Aspose is renowned for its free and unlimited technical support provided directly by the developers of the products.
-If a new version of a product is available, or if resolving a question results in a fix, all new releases are free if you have an active subscription.

-{{% /alert %}}
+## **Free Technical Support**
+Free technical support can be received through [**Free Support Forum**](https://forum.aspose.com/c/barcode/13) that can not only assist with technical issues but also give advice to solve any business-related difficulty.
+In addition, you can refer to this forum if you want to give your feedback or raise a request to implement new product features.
+More than 190,000 registered users have been assisted using this communication channel.

+## **Blog**
+[**Aspose.BarCode Product Family Blog**](https://blog.aspose.com/category/barcode/) regularly publishes news about new features, technical articles, tutorials, and useful tips.
+In this blog, you can find information about recent releases and announcements from Aspose team.

+## **Free Consulting**
+If you are willing to resolve a business need with the help of Aspose products and look for more information about it, you can request a consultation through [**Free Consulting**](https://aspose-free-consulting.github.io/) service.
+An Aspose developer will process your request upon availabilty, and you will be contacted to receive useful explanations about Aspose APIs to implement your business tasks.

-### **Getting Support**
+## **Extended Support**
-#### **Forums**
-[Aspose's Support Forums](http://www.aspose.com/Community/Forums/) is the place not only to resolve technical issues, but to participate in discussions with the vibrant and growing community of Aspose users.
-Currently there are over 190,000 users registered at the Aspose website.
-#### **Blogs**
-[Aspose.Blogs](http://www.aspose.com/Community/Blogs/) is the place to look for information about the latest releases and about what Aspose developers have to say.
-#### **Need more support?**
 Aspose offers free support to all users.
-For companies want that their issue will get prioritized, or who want to influence our product development road map, there are [advanced support options](http://www.aspose.com/corporate/services/support-options.aspx) like Priority Support and Enterprise Support.
+If you want your issue to be resolved with the highest priority are interested in influencing our product development roadmap, there are [advanced support options](http://www.aspose.com/corporate/services/support-options.aspx), such as Priority Support and Enterprise Support.

+### **Paid Technical Support**
+If you require to find a solution for your problem as soon as possible, you can refer to [**Paid Support Helpdesk**](https://helpdesk.aspose.com/) service.
+Requests and questions sent through Paid Support are considered to be of the highest priority and are processed by Aspose developers at the shortest notice.

+### **Paid Consulting**
+If you think that your business problem can be solved by introducing some new features or you are willing to receive a professional consultation to implement some specific tasks, you can refer to [**Paid Consulting**](https://consulting.aspose.com/) service at any moment.
+Aspose team will resolve development tasks while you can focus on achieving your business goals.